Want to know how to roast potatoes?

 - high heat

 - fat (oil, butter, meat fat, or a combination) and

-- a pan that has sides not higher than 2 inches and that fits the items to be roasted so that they lie flat without much space between them, but with enough room so that they do not overlap.
-The pan contours are important because if it is too small and the ingredients are piled on top of one another or the sides are too high, the ingredients will steam instead of roast.
+- a pan that has sides not higher than 2 inches.
+The ingredients should lie flat in the pan without much space between them, but with enough room so that they do not overlap.
+Pan dimensions are important.
+If the pan is too small (and the ingredients pile on top of one another) or the sides are too high, the ingredients will steam instead of roast.
 On the other hand, if the pan is too big, the fat will burn on the empty spaces.

-Potatoes are divided into 3 categories: floury, medium-waxy and waxy.
+There are 3 categories of potatoes: floury, medium-waxy, and waxy.
 Floury potatoes have the highest starch content and waxy have the lowest, with medium-waxy in between.
 There are numerous varieties in each category and some potatoes begin waxy or medium-waxy and get starchier as they age.
 (Corn also changes characteristics as it ages, losing sweetness and becoming more starchy.)

 I used one of each type below, just to show you that they will all roast well.
 In general floury potatoes, such as russets (the middle one below), get softer in the middle when cooked, which is why they are they are typically used for baked potatoes.
 The waxier the potato, the firmer it will remain, even when fully cooked.
 The red potato on the left is waxy and the Yukon Gold on the right is medium-waxy.
 Which type you use is a matter of personal taste.
 Try them all and decide on one, or go with whichever one you find in the store.

 - 2 ½ teaspoons of fat (oil or butter or combination)